Last updated on 25 July 2022 by Jocelyn Mackie (Former civil litigation attorney. Content legal strategist at TermsFeed)

 You'll be able to instantly access and download your new Privacy Policy.

-A cookie is a small data file stored on a user's computer or mobile device.
+Cookies are small data files stored on a user's computer or mobile device.
 Cookies may retain log-in information, save preferences, and even direct users to the spot where they last browsed.

 Almost every website or app uses cookies to track data and create personal experiences for users.
 They're also a key component of analytics functionality.